 This action will show or hide the storing options in Ch.
 Setup –> Storing and Ch.
 Setup –> File details.
 It is important if you want the user to be able to change the header entries, but not the file name.
 It is defined as True or False.

 This action will start storing the data.
 Dewesoft X must be in the Measure mode that this command is working.
 It is the same as the Store button.

-Stay On Top action
+Stay On Top

 If the property StayOnTop is true, then Dewesoft X will be always on top even if another application has the focus.

-This block is used for making a decision.
+This block can be used for making a User decision.
 The decision is based on user choice where the question is asked in theText info and the user answers with Yes or No.

-Another option is to make a decision based on the value.
+Another option is to make a decision based on the Value.
 We can add any number of conditions by pressing plus and minus.
-In the first field, we can add any channel and then choose either >, <, = and != (not equal).
+In the first field, we can add any channel and then choose either >, <, =, and != (not equal).
 In the second field, we can also add a variable OR we can enter a fixed value.

 This block is used to repeat a certain workflow fixed number of times.
 The only property is the number of repetitions.
 We need to connect to Yes the blocks which need to be repeated and to No the blocks which are following the Repeat block.

 This action is used to wait for a certain amount of time defined in the delay field.
 Time is defined in seconds.